microsoft/mu/docs/DeveloperDocs/build_community_docs.md

 ## Install required tools

-1. Install python (Current suggested version is 3.7.x).
-Current min requirement is python 3.4+.
-Checkout python.org for directions.
+1. Install python.
+Recommended version can be viewed on [mu_devops](https://github.com/microsoft/mu_devops/blob/main/.sync/Version.njk).
 2. Install pip.
 Generally, this is done when installing python but can also be done as its own process.
    Details here <https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip>
 3. Update pip.